 1. Shiro Miso Paste by Miyasaka Brewery, Miko Brand Product of Japan

 This is a smooth and silky miso paste with a sweet, salty, and vinegary taste.
 Miyasaka’s white miso is equally popular among vegans, vegetarians, and non-vegetarians.
-It can act as a good replacement for chicken broth or vegetable bullions when making a soup.
+It can act as a good replacement for chicken broth or vegetable bullion when making soup.

 - White miso paste